Marker, Norway

-Marker is a municipality in Viken county, Norway.
+Marker is a municipality in Østfold county, Norway.
 The administrative centre of the municipality is the village of Ørje.
 Marker was created as a new municipality on 1 January 1964 following the merger of the two former municipalities of Rødenes and Øymark.

 The municipality borders Sweden, Aurskog-Høland municipality in Akershus county, and Aremark, Eidsberg, Rakkestad, and Rømskog municipalities in Østfold county.
 European route E18 passes through the municipality.

 The municipality's biggest attractions are the fortresses at Basmo and Ørje.
 Basmo Fortress lies on an isolated mountain outcrop between lakes Rødenessjøen and Hemnessjøen in the northwestern part of the municipality.

 General information

 Name

 The Norse form of the name was Markir, which is the plural form of mǫrk f 'woodland, borderland' (see > March).

 Coat-of-arms

 Marker's coat-of-arms dates from modern times, having been granted on 16 April 1982.
 The arms show two white-colored trunk-hooks on a blue background.
 They are a type of hook, normally on a long pole, used to drive tree trunks through the rivers.
 The main economic activity in the municipality is forestry, hence the use of the hooks.
 The two hooks also represent the two villages (and former municipalities) of Rødenes and Øymark.